lenafaure/LMD-TeamProject2/encyclopedia-entry-2.md

 >I just *had* to eat this piece of cake

+--> The person or software reading this line would read it with an emphasis on the words in italic.

 Most browsers will display the `<em>` element with the following default values:

 ```